tk-aria/gollvm/README.md

 ## Building and running llvm-goc

-The executable llvm-goc is the main compiler driver for gollvm; it functions as a compiler (consuming source for a Go package and producing an object file) and will eventually include any necessary invocations of the linker or assembler.
-This program not fully usable on its own at the moment; using it requries a companion gccgo installation.
+The executable llvm-goc is the main compiler driver for gollvm; it functions as a compiler (consuming source for a Go package and producing an object file), an assembler, and/or a linker.
+While it is possible to build and run llvm-goc directly from the command line, in practice there is little point in doing this (better to build using "go build", which will invoke llvm-goc on your behalf.

 ```
 // From within <workarea>/build.opt:

 % ninja llvm-goc
+...
 % cat micro.go
 package foo
 func Bar() int {